wyjwyj1104/zallat/README.md

 ```

 ## .env
-* Since it is public project I decided to just put the password here just in case who wants to view the DB.
+* Since it is a public project I decided to just put the password here just in case who wants to view the DB.

 ```
 NODE_ENV=dev